obdayo/Supplier-Performance-Dashboard/README.md

 Data Cleaning for the dataset was done in the power query editor as follows:

-* Created the Supplier Quality Factable and other Dimension Tables
+* Created the Supplier Quality Factable and other Dimension Tables.

-* Removed irrelevant columns and rows
+* Removed irrelevant columns and rows.

-* Each of the columns in the table were validated to have the correct data type
+* Each of the columns in the table were validated to have the correct data type.

+* Removed duplicated values in the dimension tables created.

+* Added Index Colunm to each dimension tables, using the numbers as IDs.

+* Used Merge queries to merge the IDs on the dimension tables with the Fact table using inner join.